mattairtech/SRAM_23LC/README.md

 # SRAM_23LC

-Driver for Microchip Technology Inc. 23LC (23LCV) SPI SRAM chips for AVR, SAM3X (Due), and SAM M0+ (SAMD, SAML, SAMC) microcontrollers on the Arduino platform.
+This is a driver for Microchip Technology Inc. 23LC (23LCV) SPI SRAM chips for any architecture on the Arduino platform, including AVR, SAM3X (Due), SAM M0+ (SAMD, SAML, SAMC), and STM32 microcontrollers.

 ## Supported Chips